 Finding a good natural deodorant is hard.
 In fact, finding a good deodorant is hard!
 Swapping out my aerosol was one of the first changes I made when getting into nontoxic and natural beauty products, and after years of trying and testing different types, I’ve got a shortlist of five different products I routinely use.

-This is something I get asked a lot.
-The truthful answer is that some natural deodorants do work, and some don’t.
-Personally, I find cream deodorants work best for me, but anything with bicarbonate of soda or teatree oil seems to do the trick.
+This is something I get asked a lot: the truthful answer is that some natural deodorants do work, and some don’t.
+Personally, I find cream deodorants work best for me, but anything with bicarbonate of soda, arrowroot powder, or teatree oil seems to do the trick.

 Just like your skincare, it’s important that you recognise what your skin needs.
 If your underarms are dry, you will need something nourishing such as a cream deodorant.
 If you are quite physical during an average day, you may need to reapply more frequently.

 Defining the word natural is also tricky.
 Like I said way back in 2014, natural doesn’t have a legal definition, where organic does.
-My understanding of a natural deodorant is one that:
+My understanding of a natural deodorant is one that doesn’t contain:

-- Doesn’t contain anything on my list of beauty ingredients to avoid
+- Anything on my list of beauty ingredients to avoid

 Aluminium is a major problem with deodorants – think of it as the SLS of haircare, or BPA in plastic.
 Aluminium metal has been linked to health problems, and is often found in deodorants and antiperspirants.